ashdavies/talks/2019-08-26-implementing-the-paging-library/implementing-the-paging-library.md

 ![right 25%](offline-screenshot.png)

-^ How should your content behave when offline
+^ How should your content behave when offline or under poor network conditions

+^ Abundance of network connectivity shouldn't be assumed

+^ Especially in developing countries, or if you live in Germany

 ---